 - 5. The GPS Chart Plotter is in Cursor Mode, to switch to Home Mode press [CLR] so the vessel will stay in the center of the page. - 6.
-To stop Navigation, press [GOTO] and a WARNING window is shown.
+On the CPF300i two Soft Keys are also shown that allow you to quickly switch to the Highway page or to stop navigation. - To stop navigation, press [GOTO] and a Warning window is shown.
 Move the ShuttlePoint knob to highlight STOP and press [ENT].